The Québec maritime Blog

 There are already two other people at the hut when we make it at the end of our long day.
 They too have their annual trip in the park during the holidays; it’s their first night of a nine-day long ski trip.
 Ours is coming to an end and, the next day, all that’s left for us to do is to snowshoe back down to the car and get back to civilization.

-Read about the first part of our journey.
+Read part 1 of our journey.

 For more details: